To find the first seven articles in this series, enter “school attacks 2020” in the SMM home page search bar.

 0835: A nearby teacher finally realizes what is happening, and horrified by a glimpse of the shooter and what he is doing in that first classroom, frantically tries to call 9-11 on her cell phone.
 Cellular coverage in that part of the building is poor, and she is unable to make contact.
 Hysterically weeping and in a panic, she begins the 200 yard dash to the office.

 0837: A call finally goes out from the school office to the police.
 They relay the room number and the name of the teacher occupying the room where the panicked teacher saw the shooter, but this information means nothing to the responding officers who have no idea how the school is laid out.
 None of them have ever been inside the building.
+For the last year, they’ve been unwelcome.
 Even if they had, it’s unlikely they’d remember much about one of many schools in their community; all have different floor plans.
-It takes the dispatcher 15 precious seconds to clarify that the room is in the east side of the building.
+It takes the dispatcher 15 precious seconds to clarify the room is in the east side of the building.
 That has some meaning to the officers, but narrows it down only to four separate hallways, each containing at least six classrooms–24 possibilities.

 0838: The killer has been in the building only about seven minutes.
 The call goes out to officers patrolling the city.
 Only four are on duty; weekday morning call volume is light.
 One is handling a life-threatening emergency and cannot get away.
 Of the remaining three, the nearest officer is three minutes from the school.
 Another is five minutes away, the third, at least six minutes away.
 Various administrative and investigative officers eventually get the word and hastily rush to respond from their centrally located police headquarters.
 Several have to take their personal vehicles, which have no lights or sirens.
 They will take much longer to arrive, which is the case with the two available sheriff’s deputies and the single available highway patrolman who rush to the school from many miles away, fighting early morning traffic all the way.